OpenNebula/website/content/product/integration_references/cloud_provider_driver_development/creating_driver.md

 }
 ```

-While Terraform's native validation handles types and defaults, OneForm lets you define additional custom validation logic using the `validators.tf` file, covered later in this guide.
+While Terraform's native validation handles types and defaults, OneForm lets you define additional custom validation logic using the [`validators.tf`]({{% relref "creating_driver#validators" %}}) file.

 ### outputs.tf

-This file defines the output values that Terraform returns once infrastructure has been provisioned.
+This file defines the output values that Terraform returns once the infrastructure has been provisioned.
 These outputs are essential for OneForm to track and configure the deployed resources.

 It is mandatory that the root module of the Terraform code returns at least two values per deployed instance inside an array named as `provisioned_hosts`:

-- **`instance_id`**: This is the unique identifier of each virtual machine created by the provider.
+- **`instance_id`**: the unique identifier of each virtual machine created by the provider.
 OneForm uses this value internally to track the instance lifecycle, associate public IPs, and manage resource orchestration.
-- **`instance_ip`**: This is the public (or private, depending on the deployment) IP address of the provisioned host.
+- **`instance_ip`**: the public (or private, depending on the deployment) IP address of the provisioned host.
 It is used to establish an SSH connection so Ansible can perform configuration tasks on the host.

-If these outputs are not present, OneForm will not be able to proceed with post-provisioning operations like inventory generation or system setup.
+If these outputs are not present, OneForm will not proceed with post-provisioning operations like inventory generation or system setup.

 Here is a typical example: